Amazon DynamoDB is a fully managed NoSQL database service that

 provides fast and predictable performance with seamless scalability

-DynamoDB enables customers to offload the administrative burdens of operating and scaling distributed databases to AWS, so they don’t have to worry about hardware provisioning, setup and configuration, replication, software patching, or cluster scaling.
+DynamoDB enables customers to offload the administrative burdens of operating and scaling distributed databases to AWS, without having to worry about hardware provisioning, setup and configuration, replication, software patching, or cluster scaling.

-DynamoDB tables do not have fixed schemas, and each item may have a different number of attributes.
+DynamoDB tables do not have fixed schemas, and table consists of items and each item may have a different number of attributes.

 DynamoDB synchronously replicates data across three facilities in an AWS Region, giving high availability and data durability.